MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-0-Commission-Organization/subpart-B-Delegations-Authority/subjectgroup-ECFR6e4317b72717137-Chief-Media-Bureau/section-0.285.md

 ##### § 0.285 Record of actions taken. #####

 The history card, the station file, and other appropriate files are designated to be the official records of action taken by the Chief of the Media Bureau.
-The official records of action are maintained in the Reference Information Center in the Consumer and Governmental Affairs Bureau.
+The official records of action are maintained by the Reference Information Center.

-[67 FR 13220, Mar.
-21, 2002]
+[88 FR 21430, Apr.
+10, 2023]